Monthly photographic field trips

 Trips are normally scheduled on Fridays about 9 times a year to local destinations, typically within an hour’s drive of Campbell, CA. These trips usually start in the morning and can last from 3 to 6 hours depending on the location.

-Meetings are held in Campbell, CA at the Campbell Library on the afternoons (from 1 to 4 pm) of the first Friday of each month (subject to room availability) for two half-year sessions (from September to December and from February to June) and consist of a variety of events and activities including the following:
+Meetings are held in Campbell, CA in the Campbell Library Community Room on the afternoons (from 12:45 to 4 pm) of the first Friday of each month (subject to room availability) for two half-year sessions (from September to December and from February to June) and consist of a variety of events and activities including the following:

 • Guest Lectures: At most meetings a skilled amateur or professional photographer from outside the club is invited to speak to the group for an hour-long program.